 Top 5 Reasons Mic Preamps Matter

 Few topics stir up more debate than microphone preamplifiers.
-With dozens, if not hundreds of different brands, models, shapes, sizes, variations, and configurations to choose from, it’s no wonder mic preamps are among the most misunderstood pieces of the audio signal chain.
+There are many mic preamps to choose from — both hardware and plug-ins — so it’s no wonder they're among the most misunderstood pieces of the audio signal chain.

 1. A Clean Front End